demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

 ### fortisiem-watchlist-add
 ***
-Add a watchlist group. you can also add an entry to the watchlist.
+Add a watchlist group.
+You can also add an entry to the watchlist.

 #### Base Command